 3. From potential to potent: small identity shifts for everyday evolution.

 This article from B the Change talks about how making small changes every day can open a path to significant change down the road.
 And it doesn’t take much effort.
-As the article says, it starts with awareness and character.
+As the article says, new beginnings start with awareness and character.

 There are many articles on what it means to define a leadership style and step into the strengths for the style that suits you best.
 This article from American Express goes into the basics of the different types of leadership style that you have most likely run into throughout your career.
 The article concludes with a simple exercise for stepping into your preferred leadership style with confidence.